-Linus was born on December 28, 1969 in Helsinki, Finland.
+Linus Torvalds was born on December 28, 1969 in Helsinki, Finland.
 He enrolled at the University of Helsinki in 1988, graduating with a master’s degree in computer science.
 His M.Sc. thesis was titled “Linux: A Portable Operating System” and was the genesis for what would become the most important collaborative software project in history.

-In 2000, Linus was listed by Time Magazine as Number 17 in the Time 100: Most Important People of the Century.
-Again, in 2004, Time Magazine named him one of the Most Influential People in the world.
+In 2000, Linus was listed by Time magazine as #17 in the Time 100: Most Important People of the Century.
+Again, in 2004, Time named him one of the Most Influential People in the world.
 He was honored in 2008 with the Millennium Technology Prize by the Technology Academy Finland, “in recognition of his creation of a new open source operating system for computers leading to the widely used Linux kernel.”
 He is also the recipient of the 2014 IEEE Computer Society Computer Pioneer Award.
 A true tech titan, he was admitted to the Computer History Museum Hall of Fellows, joining the ranks of the tech elite including Rear Admiral Grace Murray Hopper, Tim Berners-Lee, Gordon Moore, Ken Thompson, Dennis Ritchie, Steve Wozniak, and others.

 Linus remains the ultimate authority on the new code incorporated into the standard Linux kernel.

 Richard Purdie is a developer and maintainer of the OpenEmbedded software project, and the architect and maintainer of the Yocto Project and Poky Build System.
 Most recently he was an Embedded Linux Architect for Intel’s Open Source Technology Center.